-Any change in address or ownership should be brought to the attention of the manufacturer by completing and sending out the card supplied below.
+Any change in address or ownership should be brought to the attention of the manufacturer by completing and sending out the card below.

-NOTICE TO ALL NEW OWNERS: Make sure to receive the warranty registration card from the previous owner, at the time the ownership is transferred.
+NOTICE TO ALL NEW OWNERS: Make sure to receive the warranty registration card from the previous owner, when the ownership is transferred.
 Also enclose a photocopy of this registration card when informing of a change of ownership.